Car Insurance and Vehicle Registration: Requirements by State

 Can you register a car without insurance?

-In most states, no — proof of insurance is required before the DMV will process your registration.
+In practice, no — every U.S. state requires proof of liability insurance or an approved financial alternative before your DMV will process your registration.
 A handful of states like Tennessee, Washington, and New Hampshire allow alternatives such as cash bonds or certificates of deposit.
 However, even in those states, you're still legally required to carry insurance to drive the vehicle on public roads.
+Enforcement has only gotten stricter, with more states adopting real-time electronic verification in 2025–2026.

 What proof of insurance do I need for DMV registration?

 Most DMVs accept a physical insurance card, a digital insurance card on your smartphone, or a printed declarations page from your insurer.
 The document must show the policy number, coverage dates, insured vehicle (VIN or description), and the insured's name.
-Many states now verify insurance electronically, but it's still smart to bring documentation.
+Many states now verify insurance electronically, querying insurer databases directly by VIN.
+It's still smart to bring your insurance card as a backup in case of system delays.
+Learn more in our guide on digital proof of car insurance.

 How long can my insurance lapse before my registration is suspended?